alain0567872/Snip/README.md

 | DELETE | `/api/links/:code`           | Delete a link                                 |
 | GET    | `/:code`                     | Redirect to the destination, records a click  |

-## Things to call out in an interview

-- Click tracking is a separate `clicks` table rather than just an incrementing counter, so it supports real analytics (trends over time) rather than only a running total.
-- Short codes use `secrets.choice`, not `random`, since predictable codes would let someone enumerate other users' links.
-- This is intentionally a single-user/demo-scope service (no auth on the links API) — the natural next step for production would be scoping links to an account the same way the TaskFlow project does, plus rate-limiting `POST /api/links` to stop abuse.